-- 8. I understand that for my child to grow up safe online, s/he will need positive input from school and home, so I will talk to my child about online safety and know I can refer to parentsafe.lgfl.net for advice and support on safe settings. - 9.
-I understand that my child needs a safe and appropriate place to do remote learning if school or bubbles are closed (similar to regular online homework).
-When on any video calls with school, it would be better not to be in a bedroom but where this is unavoidable, my child will be fully dressed and not in bed, and the camera angle will point away from beds/bedding/personal information etc. Where it is possible to blur or change the background, I will help my child to do so. - 10.
-I understand that if my child has online tuition, I will refer to the Online Tutors Keeping children Safe poster.
-I know to undertake necessary checks where I have arranged this privately, ensuring they are registered/safe and reliable, and for any tuition to remain in the room where possible, ensuring my child knows that tutors should not arrange new sessions or online chats directly with them. - 11.
+- 9. I understand that if my child has online tuition, I will refer to the Online Tutors Keeping children Safe poster.
+I know to undertake necessary checks where I have arranged this privately, ensuring they are registered/safe and reliable, and for any tuition to remain in the room where possible, ensuring my child knows that tutors should not arrange new sessions or online chats directly with them. - 10.
 I understand that whilst home networks are much less secure than school ones, I can apply child safety settings to my home internet and can contact my internet provider if I need support.
-I will monitor my child when they access the internet. - 12.
-I understand that it can be hard to stop using technology sometimes, and I will talk about this to my child/ren. - 13.
-I understand and support the commitments made by my child in the Acceptable Use Policy (AUP) which s/he has signed, and I understand that s/he will be subject to sanctions if s/he does not follow these rules. - 14.
-I can find out more about online safety by reading the full Online Safety Policy on the website and can talk to my child's class teacher or SLT if I have any concerns about my child/ren's use of technology, or about that of others in the community, or if I have questions about online safety or technology use in school. - 15.
+I will monitor my child when they access the internet. - 11.
+I understand that it can be hard to stop using technology sometimes, and I will talk about this to my child/ren. - 12.
+I understand and support the commitments made by my child in the Acceptable Use Policy (AUP) which s/he has signed, and I understand that s/he will be subject to sanctions if s/he does not follow these rules. - 13.
+I can find out more about online safety by reading the full Online Safety Policy on the website and can talk to my child's class teacher or SLT if I have any concerns about my child/ren's use of technology, or about that of others in the community, or if I have questions about online safety or technology use in school. - 14.
 I know that if my child has received any malicious communications I can call 101.
-I know that if I have serious concerns about my child's online safety I can report this to Child Exploitation and Online Protection (CEOP) - 16.
-I know that if my child is given a charger for their Chrome Book, they will be asked by their class teacher to sign for it once taken and this will be kept on record until returned at the end of the academic year.
+I know that if I have serious concerns about my child's online safety I can report this to Child Exploitation and Online Protection (CEOP)